PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 # Arrays
 C doesn't have "lists".
-But in C we have "arrays".
+In C we have "arrays".

 An *array* is blocks of memory one after the other, each of the same size.